zendesk/sunshine-conversations-wordpress/readme.txt

 4. Configure the widget from the plugin settings

 == Changelog ==

+= 1.1.3 =
+* Fix a regression not displaying the Introduction Text correctly
+* Add the IntroAppText in the customizable fields

 = 1.1.2 =
 * Now saves the user name logged on to WordPress automatically.